 Go Electric programs can help your business, organization or local government transition to electric vehicles.

-The Fleets Program provides training, advisory services and financial support for light, medium, and heavy-duty vehicle fleets.
+The Fleet Charging Program provides training, advisory services, and financial support for fleet and infrastructure assessments, electrical upgrades, and EV chargers for light, medium, and heavy-duty vehicle fleets.

 Fleets and car-share organizations can get rebates on passenger EVs.